Satellite III Induction Loop Assistive Listening System -- Specifications & Installation Considerations

 * Avoid running loop wire in close proximity and parallel to telephone lines, microphone cords and video feeds and monitors.
-Maintain a distance of at 12” and run full interference tests before final loop install.
+Maintain a distance of at least 6 feet and run full interference tests before final loop install.
 Microphone and video cables should be balanced and of the highest quality so as to avoid interference from the loop wire.

 * The use of dynamic microphones can result in equipment feedback.
 To avoid this, whenever possible, use condenser microphones and/or keep dynamic microphones at least 10 feet from the loop wire.
 Run full interference tests before the final loop installation.

 • Set PA system for normal operating level